An exact category approach to Hecke endomorphism algebras: Further results and applications

 Sections 5.2 focuses on a new study of decomposition numbers of specialized Hecke endo-algebras relevant to those for finite groups of Lie type in cross-characteristic representation theory.
 It is not a new theme, but our results are quite general and often deeper than those found in the literature.
 Theorems \ref{12.1a} and \ref{bigDecom} identify a large collection of decomposition numbers which remain constant for all groups in a given series, independent of their $q$-parameter, the latter parameter, defined by \cite{C85}, is a general version of the $q$ in $SL_n(q)$ for the $SL_n$-series.
 The uni-triangularity of the associated decomposition matrix is an easy consequence of the split quasi-hereditary structure.

 Section 5.3 links the decomposition matrix for a Hecke endo-algebra $A$ with that of the corresponding finite groups of Lie type.
 We prove in Theorem \ref{12.3} that, if $A$ is the Hecke endo-algebra associated with the standard finite Coxeter system $(W,S,L)$ and $G$ is a finite group in the Lie type series associated with $(W,S,L)$, then the decomposition matrix for the specialized $A_{\sO}$ is part of the decomposition matrix of $\sO G$.
-Part of the proof in the adjoint case is based on a note of Veronica Shalotenko; see Appendix A. We thank her for allowing us to include this work in our monograph.
+In particular, if $r$ is good, then this part of the decomposition matrix is unitriangular.
+This provides evidence for possible improvement of Geck's conjecture \cite{G12} proved recently in \cite{BDT20}.
+See comments around footnote \ref{BDT} in Chapter 5.
+Part of our proof in the adjoint case is based on a note of Veronica Shalotenko; see Appendix A. We thank her for allowing us to include this work in our monograph.
 We also point out in a Remark \ref{2ndproof}(1) that her proof continues to work if the hypothesis on the connected center of $\bG$ is removed, due to a result of Dipper and Fleischmann \cite[Lem.
 (3.8)]{DF92}.

 Section 5.4 is motivated by Schur's original work, the Schur--Weyl duality, as mentioned at the beginning of this Introduction, and its quantum analog.
 In their study of quantum symmetric pairs of type AIII, H. Bao and W. Wang \cite{BW18} established a new type of the Schur--Weyl duality between $i$-quantum groups ${\bf U}^\jmath$ and ${\bf U}^\imath$ and Hecke algebras of types $B$ and $C$, respectively.
 Wu and the first author have partially lifted Bao--Wang's duality to the integral level (see \cite{DW22, DW23}).
 In these works, certain Hecke endomorphism algebras, which are centralizer subalgebras of $A^\ddagger$, played the bridging role.
 In particular, the standard basis theory in Section 5.1 and the discovery about the decomposition matrix for $A^+$ or $A^\ddagger$ in Section 5.2 can be applied to representations of $i$-quantum groups and their hyperalgebras.
 See Theorems \ref{unitri} and \ref{integral}.